 And even when workers agree to a contract, there are still internal regulations to consider.

-‘Violating any point of the Internal Regulations is the same as breaking the contract’, Lela Gvishiani, an analyst at the Human Rights Education and Monitoring Centre (EMC), who I spoke to after my time at Ajara Textile told me.
+‘Violating any point of the internal regulations is the same as breaking the contract’, Lela Gvishiani, an analyst at the Human Rights Education and Monitoring Centre (EMC), who I spoke to after my time at Ajara Textile told me.
 ‘Very often employees don’t have the possibility to thoroughly go through such a huge document and announce their own conditions.’

-‘Instead of being equal’, she added, ‘The employee is already weakened before even signing the document.’
+‘Instead of being equal’, she added, ‘the employee is already weakened before even signing the document.’

 In principle, she said, the employee and the employer should be equal but ‘there is no voice of the employee in the [Ajara Textile] contract’.

-This is, of course, not unique to Ajara Textile, far from it.
+This is, of course, not unique to Ajara Textile.
+Far from it.

 The wider legislative structure in Georgia is also geared towards privileging employers, Gvishiani said.
-Indeed, Georgia has even been criticized by Human Rights Watch for its ‘lax labour regulations’.
-For example, Georgia has a minimum wage of $7 a month, largely symbolic overtime legislation (no monetary amount for extra hours worked is specified), and a labour inspection agency that, at present, employs 40 inspectors for all of Georgia, — though, they plan to increase the number to 100 this year.
+Indeed, Georgia has even been criticised by Human Rights Watch for its ‘lax labour regulations’.
+For example, Georgia has a minimum wage of $7 a month, largely symbolic overtime legislation (no monetary amount for extra hours worked is specified), and a labour inspection agency that, at present, employs 40 inspectors for all of Georgia — though, they plan to increase the number to 100 this year.
 In the entirety of 2019, labour inspectors only visited two textile factories.

 ‘The investor doesn’t have any responsibilities to [Produce in Georgia], and we don’t give directives’, Nina Kakulia, investor relations manager at Produce in Georgia, the Georgian government’s programme to promote international investment in the country, told me.